cdl-geneseo/geneseo-dictionary/Q/QQ.md

 # QQ

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : QQ

 Created by  Unknown User (lav4), last modified by  Unknown User (gmm6) on Nov 15, 2010

 verb: an online mockery, telling somone to go cry.
 Example &quot;Go QQ some more why don't you.&quot;  Obsolete as of Fall 2010.
 Martinelli, N-R.